ChenPeleg/Assembly-x86/src/assets/documentation/01 basics/08 registers.md

 <!-- -memory cpu  console -->

 As you can see, the `ECX` register is used as a counter in this example.
 The `LOOP` instruction decrements the `ECX` register and jumps to the specified label if `ECX` is not zero.
 This allows you to repeat a block of code a specific number of times.
+The `ECX` register is commonly used as a counter in loops and other repetitive operations.